 Arabic Names Are Going Mainstream

-Arabic names have never been a staple of the American name charts – unlike, for example, England, which has a larger Muslim population.
+popular names in the US – unlike, for example, England, which has a larger Muslim population.
 There the Top 200 includes Fatima, Zainab, Ibrahim, Mustafa and five spellings of Muhammad.

 However, things could be changing.
 Many Arabic names are on the rise in the US today, influenced not only by Arab and Islamic culture but also by pop culture.
 Leading the trend is musician and internet legend DJ Khaled.
 His son Asahd (meaning “lion”) was born in 2016, and the following year Asahd was the top debut name on the charts.
 It rose steeply again in 2018.